gmelsby/boat-api/documentation.md

 \newpage
 # Delete Load
 ## DELETE /loads/:loadId
 Deletes load with passed-in id.
+Loads are not a protected resource, so no authentication is required.

 ## Request
 ### Path Parameters